Play this article

-This is one of my favorite questions that I ask in my interviews.
-I was also asked this question initially when I started my career as a web dev.
+This is one of the questions that I used to ask in interviews.
+I was also asked this question initially when I started my career as a software engineer.

-It's a very simple problem yet surprisingly, many fail to answer.
+It’s a very simple problem yet surprisingly many fails to answer it.
 I know because I have asked many candidates and not all of them were able to answer correctly.

 There are many ways to do this.
 So let's take a look at the different ways to do it one by one: